 The California Court of Appeal has held that disclosing a formula in a patent doesn’t destroy the formula’s trade secret status as long as the patent doesn’t disclose the process for how the trade secret is applied.

-Global Protein Products is a coating company that claims as a trade secret a formula and process for treating iceberg lettuce to prolong its shelf life.
+Global Protein Products is a coating company that claims as a trade secret formula and process for treating iceberg lettuce to prolong its shelf life.

 Le, a scientist, was employed by Global and learned the formula for the product subject to a confidentiality agreement.
 Le left Global and started a competing company, trying to sell to Global’s customers.